cujojs/wire/docs/jquery.md

 ## jQuery $(selector)

-Wire.js provides support for DOM querying via several plugins, including one that uses jQuery's legendary `$(selector)` functionality.
+Wire.js provides support for DOM querying via several plugins, including wire/jquery/dom, which uses jQuery's legendary `$(selector)` functionality.
 For more information about DOM querying with jQuery, see [Working with the DOM](dom.md).

 ## jQuery .on()